-Kuchipudi, one of seven main classical dance forms of India, combine fast rhythms and fluid movements creating a nice blend of control and abandon, strength and delicacy.
+Kuchipudi, one of seven main classical dance forms of India, combine fast rhythms and fluid movements creating a nice blend of control and abandon, strength and agility.

 Archeological evidence and literature trace the origins of Kuchipudi to the 2nd century B.C., but little is known about who shaped and propagated the art form, until the 14th century.
 Many of Kuchipudi’s distinctive features as we know it today, have been traced to the innovations introduced by the brilliant scholar, performer and dancer, Siddhendra Yogi, who lived in the 14th century.
 He had inherited an all female dance form that had fallen into grave disrepute.
 Siddhendra Yogi, through hard training of young Brahmin boys and dedication, succeeded in rejuvenating Kuchipudi.
 For the next six centuries, Kuchipudi became established as an all male dance tradition.